oracle/python-oracledb/doc/src/api_manual/cursor.rst

     :meth:`Cursor.executemany()` to define the statement that will be executed.
-When this is done, the prepare phase will not be performed when the call to :meth:`Cursor.execute()` or :meth:`Cursor.executemany()` is made with None or the same string object as the statement.
+When this is done, the prepare phase will not be performed when the call to :meth:`Cursor.execute()` or :meth:`Cursor.executemany()` is made with *None* or the same string object as the statement.

-    If the ``tag`` parameter is specified and the ``cache_statement`` parameter is True, the statement will be returned to the statement cache with the given tag.
+    If the ``tag`` parameter is specified and the ``cache_statement`` parameter is *True*, the statement will be returned to the statement cache with the given tag.

-    If the ``cache_statement`` parameter is False, the statement will be removed from the statement cache (if it was found there) or will simply not be cached.
+    If the ``cache_statement`` parameter is *False*, the statement will be removed from the statement cache (if it was found there) or will simply not be cached.